olmesm/notes/tools/virtual-machine.md

-# Make and Ubuntu Virtual Machine
+# Making a Virtual Machine

 **Please ensure you read notes at bottom.**